Advanced Surgical Practice (MSc)

-The dissertation stage of the programme lasts for a further six months, to a total for the MSc of two years, and will include a dissertation of 60 credits at Level 7, to achieve a combined total of 180 credits at Level 7 to complete the MSc course.
+The dissertation stage lasts for a further six months, to a total for the MSc of two academic years, and will include a dissertation of 60 credits at Level 7, to achieve a combined total of 180 credits at Level 7 to complete the MSc programme.

 How will I be taught?

 A wide range of teaching and learning styles are used throughout the course, which is delivered via e-learning format through Cardiff University’s virtual learning environment (VLE) Learning Central™.
 The course consists of a number of compulsory modules and some of these have sub-topics where you have a choice.